SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

 \subsection{Data synthesis and model training}

-Our generated training data comprises \text{1.2M} spatiotemporal CoT traces extracted from \text{41K} real-world and simulated videos.
+Our generated training data comprises \text{1.2M} spatiotemporal CoT traces extracted from \text{41K} videos.
 We combine this with a curated collection of foundational spatial and multi-frame temporal reasoning data, yielding a total of 10M images and video frames and 4M CoT reasoning traces.
 We fine-tune \text{Qwen3-VL-8B-Instruct} using the hybrid recipe described above.
-During SFT, each batch is balanced across (i) general reasoning, (ii) embodied reasoning and planning, and (iii) video progress prediction.
-SFT is run for one epoch over the full mixture.
+During SFT, each batch is balanced across (i) general reasoning, (ii) video embodied reasoning and planning, and (iii) progress prediction.
+We run SFT for one epoch over all data.
 We then run RLVR with the video-based progress prediction dataset.
-Full training hyperparameters and data synthesis details are provided in Appendix \ref{appendix:training_hyperparam} and \ref{appendix:data_synth}, respectively.
+Full training hyperparameters and data synthesis details are in Appendix \ref{appendix:training_hyperparam} and \ref{appendix:data_synth}, respectively.